loginmycode/java-learn/src/main/java/ConceptDetails/ACID.md

 I - Isolation
 D - Durablity

-Atomicity : Each transaction is single unit that either succeed completely
+Atomicity: Each transaction is single unit that either succeed completely
 			or fails completely
 Consistency: Each transaction should follow the data base rule and 			   	          			  constrains keeping the database in valid state
 Isolation : Concurrent transaction happens separately each other are not 			visible until they are successfully completed.